salt-community/talent-app-v2/README.md

 npm run dev
 ```

-# Create GitHub Personal Access Token
+## Create GitHub Personal Access Token

-1. Go to GitHub Personal Access Tokens.
+    •	Go to GitHub Personal Access Tokens.
-2. Click on Generate new token.
+    •	Click on Generate new token.
-3. Select the appropriate scope:
+    •	Select the appropriate scope:

-   • This is for reading public data only, you don’t need to select any scopes.
+    •	This is for reading public data only.
+You don’t need to select any scopes.

-4. Copy your token – it will only be displayed once.
+    •	Copy your token – it will only be displayed once.
 Make sure to save it securely.

-# Setting up Clerk
+## Setting Up Clerk

-1. navigate to config > session.
+    •	Navigate to config > session.
-2. click edit Customize session token.
+    •	Click Edit Customize session token.
-3. paste this in to the Customized session.
+    •	Paste the following into the customized session:

 ```
 {